-- Preview Email Newsletter

 Solutex NA Calls for Reassessment of Infant Formula in Light of New Research on Human Milk (10)

 WASHINGTON, Sept.
 12 -- Solutex NA LLC, Winston-Salem, North Carolina, has submitted a public comment letter to the U.S. Department of Health and Human Services Food and Drug Administration (FDA) urging a reassessment of the composition and specifications of infant formula under 21 CFR 107.100.
-The letter highlights recent scientific advancements and international experiences that suggest a need for updated guidelines reflecting the complexity of human breast milk (HBM) and its beneficial compon more ST
+The letter highlights recent scientific advancements and international experiences that suggest a need for updated guidelines reflecting the complexity of human breast milk (HBM) and its beneficial components for infant health.

 Temple University Health System Calls for Sustainable Medicare Reforms (10)

 WASHINGTON, Sept.
 12 -- Temple University Health System has submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services (CMS) addressing proposed changes to the Medicare payment policies outlined in the recent Federal Register.
-The health system, which serves as a critical healthcare provider in Philadelphia, highlighted the importance of fair and accurate Medicare reimbursement policies to sustain access to care for its patient more ST
+The health system, which serves as a critical healthcare provider in Philadelphia, highlighted the importance of fair and accurate Medicare reimbursement policies to sustain access to care for its patient population, predominantly composed of government p more ST

 Temple University Health System Raises Concerns Over CMS Proposed Changes (10)

 WASHINGTON, Sept.
 12 -- Temple University Health System has submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services (CMS) expressing serious concerns about the proposed updates to the Medicare Hospital Outpatient Prospective Payment System (OPPS) and Ambulatory Surgical Center (ASC) Payment System for calendar year 2026.
-The proposals, outlined in CMS's rule, include a modest increase in payment rates and several key changes more ST
+The proposals, outlined in CMS's rule, include a modest increase in payment rates and several key changes that could significantly impact safety-net hospita more ST

 Turquoise Health Calls for Clarity on Hospital Price Transparency Regulations (10)